riya-ambastha/DBMS-notes/README.md

 The key created using arbitrarily assigned data are known as artificial keys.
 These keys are created when a primary key is large and complex and has no relationship with many other relations.
 The data values of the artificial keys are usually numbered in a serial order.
 For example, the primary key, which is composed of Emp_ID, Emp_role, and Proj_ID, is large in employee relations.
 So it would be better to add a new virtual attribute to identify each tuple in the relation uniquely.

+Integrity Constraints :
+Integrity constraints are a set of rules.
+It is used to maintain the quality of information.
+Integrity constraints ensure that the data insertion, updating, and other processes have to be performed in such a way that data integrity is not affected.
+Thus, integrity constraint is used to guard against accidental damage to the database.

+Types of Integrity Constraint